simpleanalytics/blog/_posts/2022-12-13-what-do-website-analytics-allow-you-to-do.md

 In short, website analytics gives you insights into your performance and lets you capture opportunities to improve.

-## 5\.
-Different web analytics tools
+## 5. Different web analytics tools

 Multiple analytics tools on the market approach website analytics in different fashions.
 Some are very complex and focused on enterprise organizations or companies with large marketing teams.
 Others, like Simple Analytics, focus on simplicity and privacy-friendliness.
 We’ve compiled a list of a few different web analytics tools below:

--   Google Analytics - this is the most well-known, free web analytics tool.
+-   **Google Analytics** - this is the most well-known, free web analytics tool.
 It does not guarantee your users’ privacy and is rather complex.
 It requires training before you will be able to use it optimally.
--   Simple Analytics - this is us.
+-   **Simple Analytics** - this is us.
 We focus on being privacy-friendly and ease of use.
 We are cookieless by design (so you don’t need a cookie banner), and we don’t collect any personal data.
--   Adobe Analytics - this is another complex analytics tool that focuses on enterprise customers and replicates much of the insights that Google Analytics provides.
+-   **Adobe Analytics** - this is another complex analytics tool that focuses on enterprise customers and replicates much of the insights that Google Analytics provides.
--   Matomo - this is a free and open-source web analytics tool.
+-   **Matomo** - this is a free and open-source web analytics tool.
 It measures traffic on web pages and corresponding user behavior.

 Which tool is the most effective for your website is context-dependent.
 However, if you have chosen a web analytics tool that suits your needs and you apply it correctly, you will gain very useful insights and be able to optimize your website where needed.